dla

 The refurbishment and extension of a unique commercial building on Salisbury Square, off Fleet Street, overlooking St. Bride's Church.

 St. Bride’s House is located on a richly layered urban site with decades of development and redevelopment in its past.
-It is now primed for another chapter is its story, it’s wholesale redevelopment to meet today’s highest workplace standards.
+It is now primed for another chapter in its story, it’s wholesale redevelopment to meet today’s highest workplace standards.

 Our scheme exposes unique elements of the existing structure while modernising the building for the next generation.
 By creating a welcoming reception, improving thermal efficiency, and maximising natural light, we aim to drastically improve the experience for all those who interact with the building and its surrounding public realm.